AlessandroChecco/gender_bias/README.md

 # User Bias in Image Search
 Dataset used in  "Investigating User Bias in Image Search: A Cross-Regional Study".
-It contains 2,811 query-description comparisons for \num{281} different users is available at \emph{redacted for anonymous review}.
+It contains 2,811 query-description comparisons for 281 different users.

 # Dataset description
 We release two datasets: